 Explore the Louvre Museum

 Home to some of the world’s most famous works of art, including the Mona Lisa and the Venus de Milo, the Louvre Museum is a must-visit for art lovers.
 The museum is accessible for those with mobility issues, with ramps and elevators available throughout the building.
-Just be prepared for crowds, as the Louvre is one of the most visited museums in the world.
-Or you can plan ahead with a Skip-the-Line Louvre Museum Guided Tour of the most famous museum in Paris, the Louvre, and see timeless works of art such as the Winged Victory of Samothrace.
+The Louvre is one of the most visited museums in the world so plan ahead with a Skip-the-Line Louvre Museum Guided Tour to see timeless works of art such as the Winged Victory of Samothrace.

 Stroll Through the Jardin du Luxembourg